-- Ensure that they understand the residential and employment status of the individual which they wish to employ. - Ensure that their business licence permits the engagement of the employee in question. - Provide a written statement of terms for each employee, setting out the terms and conditions of employment.
-This must be done within 4 weeks of the employee's start date. - Pay each member of staff at or above the minimum wage (currently £7.50 as at 1 January 2019). - Obtain Employer's Liability Insurance and display the certificate. - Obtain a registration card and photographic identification for every new employee. - Make the correct deductions from the employee's wages. - Keep a record of the wages paid and deductions made for 10 years. - Account to the income tax and social security departments for ITIS and Social Security contributions in respect of each employee. - Provide each employee with an itemised payslip each time that wages are paid.
+- Provide a written statement of terms for each employee, setting out the terms and conditions of employment.
+This must be done within 4 weeks of the employee's start date. - Pay each member of staff at or above the minimum wage (currently £10.50). - Obtain Employer's Liability Insurance and display the certificate. - Obtain a registration card and photographic identification for every new employee. - Make the correct deductions from the employee's wages. - Keep a record of the wages paid and deductions made for 10 years. - Account to the income tax and social security departments for ITIS and Social Security contributions in respect of each employee and the relevant man power returns. - Provide each employee with an itemised payslip each time that wages are paid.